AfricaEuropeCoreAI/Kujenga/course/source/gallery/lesson2/plot_epidemic.rst

    \frac{dI}{dt} = \beta S I - \gamma I

-The constant :math:`b` is the rate of contact between people and :math:`c` is the rate of recovery.
+The constant :math:`\beta` is the rate of contact between people and :math:`\gamma` is the rate of recovery.
 We can also write down an equation for recovery as follows,

 .. math::